 As they strive to protect the businesses they serve, its assets and employees in these unprecedented times, directors and officers should be asking the question: “Who is protecting us for the decisions we are taking?”

 Decisions at present are based on rapidly changing market dynamics, which are shifting seemingly on a daily basis.
 This is where Directors and Officers (D&O) Insurance is becoming increasingly important in the current climate, affording directors and officers the financial protection from being sued by stakeholders for decisions made to ensure the safety of employees and the continuity of the business.

-D&O policies respond to claims brought against Directors and Officers (Persons in positions of management), arising from their actions or omissions within the scope of their regular duties and provides indemnity for legal defence costs and awarded damages.
+D&O policies respond to claims brought against Directors and Officers (persons in positions of management), arising from their actions or omissions within the scope of their regular duties, and provides indemnity for legal defence costs and awarded damages.

-Examples of claims that could be filed against Directors and Officers – highlighted further by the current COVID-19 pandemic – include:
+Examples of claims that could be filed against Directors and Officers – highlighted further by the current Covid-19 pandemic – include:

 In addition to the individual coverage, D&O insurance extends to reimburse public or private companies for related costs, including legal fees incurred by its directors.
 Coverage might also cover the company, not its individuals, in relation to claims associated with the company share value.

 While security class actions remain the largest area of exposure for D&O claims, the current market conditions have left directors exposed to claims including how they manage their workforce.
-Should a manager force their employees to report to the office and risk the possibility of contracting COVID-19, he will be held accountable for his actions.
+Should a manager force their employees to report to the office and risk the possibility of contracting Covid-19, he will be held accountable for his actions.